Ximaz/stack/README.md

 int main()
 {
-    // Creating a new stack which can contain STACK_SIZE element :
+    // Creating a new empty stack :
     Stack *stack = newStack();

     if (stack == NULL)
         goto stackAllocationError;